tksh164/aprl-helper-scripts/README.md

 # APRL helper scripts

 The helper scripts to utilize the [Azure Proactive Resiliency Library (APRL)](https://github.com/Azure/Azure-Proactive-Resiliency-Library).
-The scripts allow batch execution of the APRL's queries.
+The scripts allow batch execution of the APRL's queries and PowerShell scripts.

 ## Helper scripts

 Three helper scripts have different purposes.

 - **getaprl.ps1**: Downloads the APRL contents from the [APRL GitHub repository](https://github.com/Azure/Azure-Proactive-Resiliency-Library).
-After downloading, this script extracts Azure Resource Graph (ARG) queries, and stores it into the `queries` folder in the current directory.
+After downloading, this script extracts Azure Resource Graph (ARG) queries and PowerShell scripts, also stores it into the `queries` folder in the current directory.
 The `queries` folder will be created if it does not exist.

-- **runaprl.ps1**: Executes the downloaded ARG queries in the `queries` folder against your Azure subscription.
+- **runaprl.ps1**: Executes the downloaded ARG queries and PowerShell scripts in the `queries` folder against your Azure subscription.

     - You must have completed [Connect-AzAccount](https://learn.microsoft.com/en-us/powershell/module/az.accounts/connect-azaccount) and [Set-AzContext](https://learn.microsoft.com/en-us/powershell/module/az.accounts/set-azcontext) correctly before run this script.